 As datasets are not usually in a perfect state, they can contain many errors; your focus while cleaning and preparing data should be on answering just one question – What am I trying to learn or achieve by cleaning this data?
 If that’s in your mind, the task becomes more accessible.
 The following are the best tools for cleansing and data preparation:

 Both Spark and Hadoop are open-source tools developed specifically to handle big data.
 Both offer impressive performance.
 While Hadoop is a low-cost tool, Spark is faster than MapReduce used by Hadoop.
 Also, Spark can process data in real time.

 2. Microsoft Excel

-	Information pre-processing is quite easy with Excel spreadsheets.
-You

-	can use it for cleaning, filtering, slicing, and applying formulae on

-	relatively smaller datasets.
-Also, Excel can seamlessly integrate with

-	SQL.
-Excel is irreplaceable when it comes to analyzing and providing

-	insights on smaller sets of data (not big data).
+Information pre-processing is relatively easy with Excel spreadsheets.
+You can use it for cleaning, filtering, slicing, and applying formulae on relatively more minor datasets.
+Also, Excel can seamlessly integrate with SQL.
+Excel is irreplaceable when it comes to analyzing and providing insights on smaller sets of data (not big data).

 3. SAS Data Preparation

-	This is a great tool for non-programmers and it offers a user-friendly

-	interface that allows you to perform tasks with a single click.
-The tool

-	helps save a lot of time and improves your overall productivity.
-Also,

-	it allows you to visually explore and load data sets from .csv, text,

-	Hadoop, and other sources.
-SAS also lets you define templates that you

-	can use later for another analysis.
-SAS is a costly tool and is ideal

-	for business analysts working in large organizations.
+This is an excellent tool for non-programmers, and it offers a user-friendly interface that allows you to perform tasks with a single click.
+The tool helps save a lot of time and improves your overall productivity.
+Also, it allows you to visually explore and load data sets from .csv, text, Hadoop, and other sources.
+SAS also lets you define templates you can use later for another analysis.
+SAS is a costly tool ideal for business analysts working in large organizations.